JaimeFinstock/HamComSDR/qradiolink-ubuntu.md

 ## Assumptions

-- You are running Ubuntu 16.04
+- You are running Ubuntu 16.04.
+However, the instructions should be easily adaptable to other Linux distributions.
+- You have a Lime board plugged in.
+However, this should be usable with all the boards that Soapy SDR supports.
 - Basics such as git, gcc and cmake installed.
-- You can use apt to install missing pieces.

 ## Install the SDR Stack